hebounds/bokeh-web-app-pt-2/README.md

 alternatively run the start.sh script which will run the flask server and react frontend and print debug from both to terminal:
 **sh start.sh**

+## To Deploy on GitHub Pages
+in frontend folder run command: npm run deploy